To gain a working knowledge of the actual United Nations by participating in a Model United Nations Simulation.

-The Model UN is a simulation of the principal organs of the United Nations (i.e., UN General Assembly, Security Council and ECOSOC).
+The CMU Chapter of the UN-USA is a simulation of the principal organs of the United Nations (i.e., UN General Assembly, Security Council and ECOSOC).
 The program is designed to educate individuals about the activities of the UN, including current events, pressing international issues, basics of international law, and diplomatic protocol/procedures.

 When students serve as delegates during national Model UN conferences, they will participate in formal and informal caucusing (debate), negotiate with other representatives, and write resolutions or amendments.

 The students take on the full role of delegates of the countries that they represent and must vote and negotiate according to that country's positions on various issues.